lrkrol/multigradient/docs/README.md

 * Interpolation in __RGB__ space.
 Simple linear interpolation of the given RGB values.
 * Interpolation in __HSV__ space.
 Linear interpolation of the values after conversion into HSV, for e.g. the rainbow colormap: `multigradient([1 0 0; 0 0 1], 'interp', 'hsv')`.
 * __Isoluminant__ interpolation in __L\*a\*b\*__ (Lab) space.
 The L* value is equalised for all given colours before linear interpolation and conversion back to RGB.
-Note that some colour clipping may occur due to the gamut differences.
+Note that some colour clipping may occur due to gamut differences.
-* Interpolation in Kenneth Moreland's __Msh__ space for divergent colour maps for scientific visualisation.
+* Interpolation in Kenneth Moreland's __Msh__ space for __divergent colour maps for scientific visualisation__.
 A neutral unsatured middle point is automatically inserted if the two endpoint colours for the diverging map are sufficiently distinct.
 See [Moreland, K. (2009).
 Diverging color maps for scientific visualization.
 In *Proceedings of the 5th International Symposium on Visual Computing*. doi: 10.1007/978-3-642-10520-3_9](https://www.kennethmoreland.com/color-maps/ColorMapsExpanded.pdf).
-* __Control points__ allow the relative distances between the colours to be adjusted.
+* __Control points__ allow the relative positions of, and distances between the colours to be adjusted.
 * Many __presets__, including colour scales designed by [Kenneth Moreland](https://www.kennethmoreland.com) and [Cynthia Brewer](http://colorbrewer2.org), are included.
 * Colour scales can easily be __reversed__.